haxe-continuation/haxe-continuation/README.md

 ## Usage

 You can use `Continuation.cpsFunction` to write a CPS asynchronous function.
-In `Continuation.cpsFunction`, `async` is a keyword to invoke other async functions.
-With a `.async()` postfix, you need not to explicitly pass a callback function.
-Instead, the code after `async` will be captured as the callback function used by the callee.
+In `Continuation.cpsFunction`, `async` is a magic word to invoke other async functions.
+When calling an asynchronous function with the `.async()` postfix, you need not to explicitly pass a callback function.
+Instead, the code after `.async()` will be captured as the callback function used by the callee.

     import com.dongxiguo.continuation.Continuation;